TimoLambing/gallery/README.md

 ## :sparkles: Features

+All your images are automatically imported from the `images` folder.
+Alt text is generated from the filenames.

--   Self-hosted (just copy your images to src/public/images)
+-   Self-hosted (just copy your images to `images`)
 -   Can be hosted on any static site hosting with Nuxt generate
 -   WASD / Arrow key / touch navigation
 -   Image support includes `.webp` `.jpg` `.png` formats + [more!](https://v1.image.nuxtjs.org/components/nuxt-img#format)